Tanya (album)

-Tanya is the twenty-fourth studio album by American country music artist Tanya Tucker.
+Tanya is the 24th studio album by American country music artist Tanya Tucker.
 It was released on September 24, 2002 via her own Tuckertime label and Capitol Nashville.

-The highest charting Billboard Country Single was the #34 "A Memory Like I'm Gonna Be."
-Other noteworthy songs include "Old Weakness (Coming On Strong)," (a minor Billboard #49 Country Single) and "I Can Live Without You (But Not Very Long)" and "I Can Do That."
-The album peaked at #39 on the Country Albums chart.
+It includes the singles "A Memory Like I'm Gonna Be" and "Old Weakness (Coming On Strong)", which peaked at number 34 and number 49 on the Billboard Hot Country Songs chart, respectively.

-Two of this album's tracks — "Old Weakness (Coming On Strong)" and "Over My Shoulder" — were originally recorded by Patty Loveless on her 1994 album When Fallen Angels Fly.
+"Old Weakness (Coming On Strong)" and "Over My Shoulder" were originally recorded by Patty Loveless on her 1994 album When Fallen Angels Fly.
 The former song was recorded by Delbert McClinton and Greg Holland as well.

 Giving it three stars out of five, Jonathan Widran of Allmusic said in his review, "Tucker seems, as always, adept at just about any great story and steel guitar-twanged groove that comes her way."